 - Go to the thermostat and turn off your air conditioner all the way.

 - View other areas of your AC through which air flows to make sure air is not restricted.
-Make sure your air filters are clean and all the registers and vents are free of debris.
+Ensure your air filters are clean and all the registers and vents are open.

 - Edmonton has most experienced HVAC technicians at Rob's Albertan Service Experts, call now and set up your air conditioner service.
-Whether your air conditioner is low on refrigerant or the evaporator coil is restricted, this is a problem that should be taken care of by AC experts.
+Whether your air conditioner is low on refrigerant or the evaporator coil is restricted, this is an issue that should be taken care of by AC pros.

 Now find a good cool spot in front of the fan and wait for your technician to show up.
-They will be able to make a quick and accurate diagnosis of the individual problem with your system and let you know what kind of air conditioner service you will need to remedy the problem.
-Call Rob's Albertan Service Experts at 780-800-9047 today or go online to make your air conditioner service appointment now.
+They will be able to make a quick and accurate diagnosis of the individual problem with your AC and let you know what kind of air conditioner service you will need to fix the problem.
+Call Rob's Albertan at 780-800-9047 today or go online to make your air conditioner service appointment now.